mrhsce/IslahwebNewsReader/README.md

 	- Make a tab view for archive containing News,Announcements,interview and article ✔
 	- When the tab is empty show the help to add a content to archive ✔
 	- Add button to remove from the archive when content is removed archived becomes false and if ten other newer contents exist it is removed ✔

-	- add function to clean the exceeding datas from the tables in the database handler
+	- add function to clean the exceeding datas from the tables in the database handler ✔
-	- when the program starts the service should remove the exceeding unarchived entries
+	- when the program starts the service should remove the exceeding unarchived entries ✔

+	- add the network check function and use it in the downloader loop
 	- change the downloader service to continue the work after closing the app until the connection was lost or completed then destroy itself

 	- Find a good icon for tag "New"